WebOrigami/docs/src/eg/intro.md

 ## Render the current file system tree as a graph

 The file system is just another graph that `eg` natively understands.
 If you give `eg` a path to a folder, it will treat that as a graph.
-For example, you can specify the current folder with `.`:
+For example, you can specify the current folder with a period (`.`):

 ```console
 $ eg .